EAugustoAnalysis/Automatic-ASCII-Shellcode-Subtraction-Encoder/README.md

 Nowhere close to opt_sub, but pretty good.
 It has a lot of default badchars, which accounts for some of that gap, but it's not intelligent enough to know that it doesn't have to normalize EAX after every instruction.

-All options are the same as in encoder.py, but the help dialogues highlight some differences.
+All options are the same as in encoder.py (besides -o), but the help dialogues highlight some differences.
 To try it out, use:
 ```
 $ python3 opt_encoder.py -s [shellcode] -b [badchars] -n [custom eax normalizer] -f [output file] -p -e [esp setup] -m -a -o
 ```